AravCodes/PORTFOLIO/README.md

 npm run deploy
 ```

-The project will be deployed to `https://AravCodes.github.io/PORTFOLIO`.
+The project will be deployed to Github Pages.

 ## License